Intro to Graph Theory

 Note that the condition is a biconditional (\(\iff\)): \(\varphi\) must preserve edges and non-edges.
 A bijection that maps edges to edges but creates spurious new edges is not an isomorphism.

-Isomorphism naturally gives rise to two important concepts:
+Isomorphism naturally gives rise to two important concepts, often used in tandem to classify graphs and to certify non-isomorphism.

 Subgraphs